MaySarvadhi/react-custom-countdown/README.md

-# Getting Started with Create React App
+# Getting Started with React Custom Countdown

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A customizable countdown component for React.

-## Available Scripts
+## Getting Started

-In the project directory, you can run:

-### `yarn start`
+You can install the module via npm or yarn:

+### 'npm install react-custom-countdown --save'
+## 'yarn add react-custom-countdown'

+## How to Use?

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.